 A high quality sable hair brush should last you years with good care.
 Brush soap is amazing.
 It not only cleans brushes, but conditions the hairs so they stay moisturized.

 Yes, like those hairs on your head (if you’re not bald).
 Keep your brushes in good condition and they will provide you with hours upon hours of pleasurable miniature painting.
+Here are more simple brush cleaning tips for your expensive brushes.

 10. There is no perfect brush or tool

 Your tools are merely that: tools.
 Never think a new tool or gadget will quickly solve your problem with a painting.
 Sure, you’ll need some essentials to get specific tasks done.
 But don’t get into the trap of buying new things in the hope those products will magically make you better.
+Whether it’s a brush or airbrush, remember that nothing replaces practice.

 Although I’ve learned a lot about tools, including tips and techniques working with them, my budget has suffered from the “pay-to-win” mindset.
 Don’t make my mistake.
 Be willing to pay for the quality you need, then stop.